 For more information:

-In your CertCentral account, in the sidebar menu, click Account > Account Access.
+In your CertCentral account, in the sidebar menu, click Automation > ACME Directory URLs.

-On the Account Access page, in the ACME Directory URLs section, click Add ACME Directory URL.
+On the ACME Directory URLs page, click Add ACME Directory URL.

 In the Add ACME Directory URL popup window, enter a friendly Name for the URL.